rishavjha62/my-notes/inbox/2025-06-01_docker-course.md

   from the upper layer.

 Any modifications in the merged layer to a file will create a copy in the upper directory.
 This is called _copy on write_.
+The lower layer is read only layer.

 ```bash
 # create a overlay (union) filesystem